-It’s important to save for the things you love
+It’s important to do things that make you happy

-You can also read more about joy and purpose in our Financial wellbeing index.
+You can read more about joy and purpose in our Financial wellbeing index.

 Hobbies on a budget